mojaloop/hackathon-docs/oss-lab/dev-portal/docs/3-guides/1_dfsp_setup.md

   ${ENDPOINTS_URL} \
   -d '{"type":"FSPIOP_CALLBACK_URL_PARTIES_PUT_ERROR", "value":"'$MOCK_SERVER_URL'/parties/{{partyIdType}}/{{partyIdentifier}}/error"}'

-# TODO: flesh out this list from postman etc.
 ```
 Once you have registered all of the above endpoints, you can confirm that all of your endpoints were registered sucessfully: